abtion/guidelines/career/360-review.md

 The ultimate goal is growth, and it is achieved by reflection.

 360 reviews provide in-depth feedback for the evaluee so that they can reflect on how others perceive their work.
 It is usually the most extensive feedback that the evaluee receives in the year.

+The 360 review is not a tool for determining raises or promotions.
+Its sole focus is on providing feedback.

 ## Preparation

 The preparation consists of getting to know which areas the evaluee wants feedback in.